dgodovich/personal_logseq/pages/Model for regulation of the histidine operon of Salmonella.___.md

 	- also has a 16 AA peptide that has 7 histidines in it
 		- could be sensing here?
 - Model for regulation of histidine operon
+	- ((68dca1a3-1d35-490f-89e8-6709a792e034))
-	-
+		- steric block
+	- If the promoter proximal (5') end is in a different secondary structure when the 3' end is made, no attenuation happens -